Aliasgersb/Gravitational-Lensing/README.md

 ### FITS Preprocessing

-The following pipeline is **deterministic and immutable** — the exact order of operations must be preserved for results to match published numbers.
+The following pipeline is **deterministic and immutable** — the exact order of operations must be preserved.
 V7 takes 1-channel input with no ImageNet normalisation.
 V10/V11 replicate the single channel to 3 channels and apply ImageNet normalisation.

 ```python
 from astropy.io import fits